csbio/BEAN-counter/README.md

     networkx (for replicate collapsing only)

-###Downloading barseq_counter
+###Downloading BEAN-counter

 ####Basic

-Head on over to https://github.com/csbio/barseq_counter/releases/ and download the latest release.
+Head on over to https://github.com/csbio/BEAN-counter/releases/ and download the latest release.
 Extract the compressed folder to a good location from which to run the software (i.e. get it out of your downloads folder!)

 ####Advanced

-If you know what you are doing and want to keep up-to-date with the latest version, clone the repository (git clone https://github.com/csbio/barseq_counter.git or windows equivalent).
+If you know what you are doing and want to keep up-to-date with the latest version, clone the repository (git clone https://github.com/csbio/BEAN-counter.git or windows equivalent).

 ###Setting up environment variables

 Required: **BARSEQ_PATH**
-Set the value of this environment variable to the path of the barseq_counter folder you downloaded and extracted.
-The scripts from barseq_counter will look for this variable in your environment, so it must be set!
+Set the value of this environment variable to the path of the BEAN-counter folder you downloaded and extracted.
+The scripts from BEAN-counter will look for this variable in your environment, so it must be set!

-Optional, but strongly recommended: adding `$BARSEQ_PATH/master_scripts/` to your PATH Adding the master_scripts folder inside of the barseq_counter folder to your **PATH** environment variable allows you to execute the top-level scripts in the pipeline by calling them only by their names.
+Optional, but strongly recommended: adding `$BARSEQ_PATH/master_scripts/` to your PATH Adding the master_scripts folder inside of the BEAN-counter folder to your **PATH** environment variable allows you to execute the top-level scripts in the pipeline by calling them only by their names.

 Optional: adding `$BARSEQ_PATH/scripts/` to your **PATH** You may never need to run the scripts inside the "scripts" folder, but many of them can be run individually.
 This will make that process easier.